rvp0005/Matplotlib_Homework/README.md

 # Matplotlib_Homework

 I had difficulties with my Github not working with my command line.
 Bowen was able to help me but it made it look like I submitted the homework super late and deleted the Readme where I posted the observable trends.
+I had initially just uploaded it from the website.

 It uploaded everything in the folder.
 I did the Pyber exercise.